Posting Your Score

 Replace displaced turf and press down.
 Repair ball marks on the putting green; this may be done at any time.
 Tamp down any spike marks after your group has completed putting.
 This is your course.
 THE DIVOT YOU DO NOT REPAIR TODAY MAY BE THE ONE YOU LAND IN TOMORROW.

 Be careful when laying down your bag or the flag stick such that no damage is done to the putting green, or, especially close to the hole, by leaning on your putter or removing the ball from the hole with your putter.

 Place pull and power carts to the side or rear of the green, being careful not to go between the green and bunkers.

-Power carts are to be driven no closer than 30 feet from the edge of the green.
 A considerate golfer does not drive a powered cart close enough to the group ahead to interfere with their putting or teeing off.

 Please adhere to the 90-degree rule or cart path only rule.
 Check with the Pro Shop before heading out!

 - Keep an extra ball in your pocket – different color, brand or number.
 It is wise to mark all of your balls.

 - In regular Sweeps, play ready golf.
 In Match play use honors.

 - To prevent lost balls, help watch your teammate’s and competitor’s shots.